ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 review_df.to_csv("Zappos_Croc_Reviews_Total.csv")
 ```

 Soon after extracting from the webpages, I found that Zappos does not publish reviews after the 400th page :(.
 We got a decent amount of data, however!
 We ended up with over 9,000 distinct reviews for Crocs.
+Again, here's the [link](https://www.kaggle.com/datasets/chandlerunderwood/crocs-clog-reviews/data) to download the dataset if you'd like.